-High speed dynamic regenerative comparators are used in low power and area efficient analog to digital converters to improve speed and power efficiency.
+Abstract- High speed dynamic comparators are used in low power and area efficient analog to digital converters to improve speed and power efficiency.
 Speed and power consumption are the two factors that define the comparators accuracy.
-A comparator is a device that compares two voltages or currents and outputs a digital signal indicating which is larger.
-In this paper, a new double tail comparator is proposed by modifying the low voltage low power double tail comparator circuit for power efficient and high speed operation.
-In the proposed dynamic double tail comparator System both the power dissipation and delay time would be significantly reduced.
+A comparator is a device which compares two voltages or currents and outputs a digital signal indicating which is larger.
+In this paper, a new dynamic comparator is proposed by modifying the low voltage low power double tail comparator circuit for power efficient and high speed operation.
+In the proposed dynamic double tail comparator system both the power dissipation and delay time would be significantly reduced.
 The simulations are carried out in MENTOR GRAPHICS, Schematic editor, Generic GDK, 130nm technology.
-From this it is evident that with the proposed comparator design there is 55.5% in delay and 35.5% reduction in power dissipation
+From this it is evident that with the proposed comparator design there is 55.5% in delay and 35.5% reduction in power dissipation.
+A 3bit flash analog to digital converter is implemented by using existing double tail comparator and proposed comparator.

-Keywords: double tail comparator, High speed analog to digital converters.
+Keywords-double tail comparator, High speed analog to digital converters, Priority Encoder, Resistor ladder.